 Depending on the project layout you are using, the Properties pane can have a different location within your project.

-The Enter text step allows only its Text field to be data driven and, thus, it is the only one listed.
+The Enter text step allows only its Text field to be data driven and this is the only one listed.

 Click on the Set button to confirm the selection and close the Properties pane.